Krafft Arnold Ehricke: Biography

 In 1966, Ehricke was inducted into the International Aerospace Hall of Fame for his engineering achievements and his influential ideas on the purpose of space exploration.

 Ehricke undertook a major, multi-decade study of the industrial development of the Moon, which he described as Earth's "seventh continent."
 His lunar industrialization concept was based on the most advanced technologies, such as nuclear-powered freight transporters, and using fusion energy to power his city, Selenopolis, on the Moon.
 Ehricke famously stated in 1984, "If God wanted man to become a spacefaring species, He would have given man a Moon."

 He married Ingeborg Ehricke (born 12 September 1922).

 Ehricke received a space burial on April 21, 1997, when a rocket sent a small amount of his cremated remains into Earth orbit.

 Contributions to space flight dynamics

-Ehricke was well-known in the field of astrodynamics and its applications; he published two-volume textbook Space Flight in 1959.
+Ehricke was well known in the field of astrodynamics and its applications; he published two-volume textbook Space Flight in 1959.
 It focuses on methods for exploration of the Solar System.
-Although he was not the first, he clearly demonstrated the so-called "gravity assist" method for utilizing hyperbolic encounters with an intermediate planet to increase (or decrease) the velocity and orbital elements of a space vehicle.
+Although he was not the first, he clearly demonstrated the so-called "gravity assist" method for using hyperbolic encounters with an intermediate planet to increase (or decrease) the velocity and orbital elements of a space vehicle.
 This technique was essential for the exploration of the Solar System.
 Examples include the Voyager missions to the outer planets and the recent New Horizons mission to Pluto.
 His contribution to this important field of exploration has been neglected for many decades and incorrect claims of the "invention" of gravity assist were made by Michael Minovitch.